Should You Pay Off Student Loans or Buy a House?

 Disposable income that can go towards home expenses like new appliances, repairs and renovations is an important factor of homeownership.
 If your budget allows for these things, you should consider buying a home.

 Ready to Buy a Home?

-If you’ve figured out that you’re ready to buy your first home, head over to our first-time home buyers’ guide to learn all about the home buying process and what you need to get started.
-Connect with your American Family Insurance agent to learn about your home insurance options and build a policy that fits your new home and your life.
+If you've decided that you're ready to buy a home, check out our our first-time home buyers’ guide to learn all about the home buying process and how to financially prepare to buy a house.
+This guide will help you with everything you need to get started.